Dawn of the transformer era in speech emotion recognition: closing the valence gap: Experimental setup

 \subsection{Evaluation}

-Machine learning models for speech emotion recognition are expected to work under different acoustical conditions and for different speakers.
+Machine learning models for speech emotion recognition are expected to work under different acoustic conditions and for different speakers.
 To cover this, we evaluate them for correctness, robustness, and fairness~\citep{zhang2019testing}.

-\textbf{Correctness} measures how well the model predictions match the ground truth labels.
-The \acf{CCC}~\citep{lin1989ccc} provides an estimate how well the distribution of the model predictions corresponds to the distribution of the ground truth data.
-This is a typical measure to rank different models on dimensional \ac{SER} benchmarks~\citep{ringeval2018avec}, and is used as the main ranking criterion in this work as well.
-For {\msppodcast}, the correctness analysis is additionally extended to single speakers.
+\textbf{Correctness} measures how well predictions match the ground truth.
+The \acf{CCC} provides an estimate of how well the predicted distribution matches the ground truth one~\citep{lin1989ccc}, and is the typical measure for evaluating dimensional \ac{SER} models~\citep{ringeval2018avec}.

-\textbf{Robustness} (\cf \cref{subsec:robustness}) measures how stable the model predictions are against perturbations to the input signals, which do not affect the ground truth labels.
-Applying stronger changes to the input signals must be carefully done for \ac{SER}, as they might affect the ground truth label~\citep{jaiswal2021robustness,parada2017augmentation}.
-We focus instead of testing the invariance of the model against subtle perturbations.
-Robustness in this case is not defined by the change in the correctness metric, but given by the percentage of samples that show an absolute difference between model output for a given clean and augmented input signal below a defined threshold~\citep{zheng2016robustness, ribeiro2020robustness}.
-As a threshold we select $.05$, which reflects a change of less than $5$\% on the regression scale.
-A robustness of $.95$ would indicate that $95$\% of all samples show a difference in the model output that is below $.05$.